Caythorpe Court: Potential use as asylum centre

-PGL Travel Ltd
+PGL Travel Limited

 Rear view of The Courthouse, taken from the lower lawn.

 Arnhem Court is used as staff accommodation and car park.

 The lower fields of the grounds include two purpose-built lakes for paddlesports, various ropes courses and an archery range.

 Following its acquisition of the former college, PGL announced that it intended to spend an initial £2 million on the centre with a view to re-opening it in March 2006.
 The plans included a man-made lake, orienteering course and archery facilities with an all-weather pitch, theatre and bar, hedge maze, field study centre and rifle range.
 Caythorpe Court would be used as a residential activity centre for school groups during term time and as a centre for family activity breaks in school holidays.
 The site would accommodate 400 guests and 80 members of staff, with many being recruited locally.
 The centre was opened in the spring of 2006 after updating the accommodation blocks and provision of activities such as zip-wire, archery, trapeze, high ropes and kayaking.
 There were plans to a further £4 million over the following two years, including renovating the lodge building, providing new timber lodges for guests, renovating the sports barn to include a climbing wall and development of a walled garden and lake.

 New dining facilities, designed by Architects NBDA were opened in October 2007.
 In May 2008, Douglas Hogg opened the new lodge and campsite complex on which a sum in the region of £1.2 million had been spent.
 The complex would provide additional accommodation for 330 children.

 At an "Investor Day" in September 2009, PGL's parent company, Holidaybreak plc, announced that the total expenditure on Caythorpe Court was £13.8 million.

 Enactus UK (formerly known as SIFE Students_in_Free_Enterprise) had a long association with PGL Caythorpe Court and has regularly held training weekends at the site.

 The PGL site was used as a Strategic Evacuation Centre by Lincolnshire County Council in response to the East Coast Tidal Surge on 5 December 2013.
 PGL staff working at the site over the winter period quickly prepared accommodation and food provision for incoming residents of Boston, Lincolnshire who were at risk due to flooding in the town.